My Equipment

 This means I can record normal L-RGB recordings and narrowband recordings in SHO, HOO, etc., just in the Hubble Palette to record.

-Als Montierung verwende ich die über 11 Jahre alte Ioptron iEQ45, which I have maintained and optimized very well over the last few years.
-You can get a Guiding example from CTB 1 see from the Fuscher Törl.
+As mount I use the over 11 year old Ioptron iEQ45, which I have maintained and optimized very well over the last few years.
+Here you can find a Guiding example from CTB 1 see from the Fuscher Törl.

 With my additional equipment, it is now possible for me to remotely access the telescope itself and the necessary recording and control elements “on field”.